firebadnofire/yt-dlp-utils/README.md

 `curl https://archuser.org/yt-dlp-utils/install.sh | sh`

-This will automactically git clone the repo from any availible repo (github, gitlab, git.archuser.org) to /tmp and install from /tmp.
+This will automatically git clone the repo from any available repo (github, gitlab, git.archuser.org) to /tmp and install from /tmp.

-The repo will automactically be removed from /tmp so no user interaction necessary.
+The repo will automatically be removed from /tmp so no user interaction necessary.

 #### Manual:
 `git clone https://github.com/firebadnofire/yt-dlp-utils.git`